nodemcu/nodemcu-firmware/docs/modules/softuart.md

 The SoftUART module provides access to multiple software-based UART ports.

 ESP8266 has only 1 full hardware UART port that is used to program the chip and communicate with NodeMCU firmware.
 The second port is transmit-only.
 More information can be found in [uart module documentation](uart/).
 This module provides access to more UART ports and can be used to communicate with devices like GSM or GPS modules.
 The code is based on [esp8266-software-uart](https://github.com/plieningerweb/esp8266-software-uart) and [Arduino-esp8266-Software-UART](https://github.com/juancgalvez/Arduino-esp8266-Software-UART) projects.
 Currently doesn't support inverted serial data logic or modes other than 8N1.
 It's important to notice that this is a software implementation of the serial protocol.
-There could be some interrupts that make the transmition or reception fail due to invalid timing.
+There could be some interrupts that make the transmission or reception fail due to invalid timing.

 !!! note

     SoftUART cannot be used on D0 pin.

 ## softuart.setup()

 Creates new SoftUART instance.
 Note that rx pin cannot be shared between instances but tx pin can.

 #### Syntax
 `softuart.setup(baudrate, txPin, rxPin)`